Optimal Diffusion Auctions: Numerical Experiments

-To further evaluate the performance of the 4 diffusion auction mechanisms mentioned above, we conduct some experiments on simulations and real-world data.
-In all experiments, the valuations of buyers are drawn independently from the uniform distribution $\mathrm{U}[0, 1]$.

-The simulation part includes the cases of structure profiles with $50\leq n\leq 300$.
-Since the number of buyers is too large to transverse all possible structure profiles, we randomly sample 100 possible structures, and for each structure, we sample 100 groups of valuations and use the average revenue to approximate the expected revenue.
-To be more practical, we generate the small-world networks, that simulate empirical social networks by a certain category of random graphs~\cite{watts1998smallworld} (it can be done by \textsf{networkx}, a Python programming language package).
+In our experiments, we include the cases of structure profiles with $50\leq n\leq 300$.
+For each number of buyers, we randomly sample 100 possible structures, and for each structure, we sample 100 groups of valuations and use the average revenue to approximate the expected revenue.
+To be more practical, we generate the small-world networks, which simulate empirical social networks by a certain category of random graphs~\cite{watts1998smallworld} (it can be done by \textsf{networkx}, a Python programming language package).
 It has two parameters to sample the structures: the initial degree of nodes, and the probability of randomized re-connection among nodes.
-In our experiments, we set the initial degree to be $2$, and the probability of re-connection to be $0.5$.
+We demonstrate the setting with the initial degree to be $2$, and the probability of re-connection to be $0.5$.
 One can expect a similar result for a different choice of parameters.
 Figure~\ref{fig:structure} summarizes the results of the average revenue for different numbers of buyers.
 To see how the expected revenue changes in different structures, we also sampled 3 different structures for each choice of $n$ and their estimated expected revenue is shown.
-From the results displayed in Figure~\ref{fig:structure}, we can make the following observations. \begin{itemize} \item Compared to the CWM mechanism, both the CWM-SRP mechanisms have significantly improved the expected revenue.
+From the results displayed, we can make the following observations. \begin{itemize} \item Compared to the CWM mechanism, both the CWM-SRP mechanisms have significantly improved the expected revenue.
 In particular, the CWM-SRP2 always performs the best.
 Intuitively, with the increase in the number of buyers, the probability that buyers with high valuations are far away from the seller is higher. \item Different structures have different effects on the expected revenue, but the CWM-SRP2 always performs the best.
 Actually, for those structures where the CWM mechanism does not perform well, the improvement of the CWM-SRP mechanisms is more significant. \end{itemize}